williamclocksin/williamclocksin/README.md

 and has also been used to tranliterate othe connected script languages such as Arabic and Urdu.

+I have also written the software for the next generation of automatic number plate recognition for UK car number plates.

 A recent project is an animated simulation of a community of agents to investigate personhood and relationality issues in computational sociology.